utshomax/postman-docs/src/pages/docs/administration/managing-enterprise-deployment.md

 `sudo snap set postman-enterprise team-ids="1234, 4321"`

-## Uninstalling the Postman Enterprise app on Linux
+## Uninstalling the Postman Enterprise Linux app

 Use this command to uninstall the app: